Ai Ishigaki

-Ai Ishigaki (also known as 'ISHIG∀KI' born 25 December 1970) was the guitarist for The Mad Capsule Markets from 1990 to 1996.
+Ai Ishigaki (also known as 'ISHIG∀KI' born 25 December 1970) was the guitarist for The Mad Capsule Markets (MCM) from 1990 to 1996.
 He got the job as support guitarist after being a roadie for MCM in the Berrie days.
 Ishigaki debuted on their Thrash-Punk album P.O.P, “It was a whirlwind experience—I went from hanging around with bandmates after school to debuting professionally within months,” he told Visual Music Japan (VMJ) in an interview with Mandah Frénot.

 While originally a composer, his early contributions were overshadowed by the band’s internal structure.
 His stylistic identity, however, became increasingly pronounced by the time of the 1992 album Speak!!!!, and he credited a pivotal meeting with Atsushi Sakurai (BUCK-TICK) as a catalyst for embracing his own aesthetic and creative voice.

 After leaving the band in 1996, Ishigaki deepened his collaboration with Ryoichi Endo (ex-Soft Ballet) in the solo project ends, co-arranging and composing on their second album SPACY (1997).

 “Despite being labeled as a solo project, it had more of a band dynamic.
 There wasn’t a clear distinction—we created together.”